The content of this page was created by users. It has not been screened or verified by IMDb staff.

 ] James Bond

-: And that's really all there is to it...
+: And that is really all there is to report, sir.
 M

-: So if I understand it, Scaramanga got away - in a car that sprouted wings!
+: So if I heard correctly, Scaramanga got away - in a car that sprouted wings!
 Q

 : Oh, that's perfectly feasible, sir.
-In fact, we're working on one now.
+As a matter of fact, we're working on one now.
 M

-: We found the carplane abandonned about two hundred miles west of Bangkok.
+: Yes, sir.
+We found the carplane abandonned about two hundred miles west of Bangkok.
 M

 : And the Solex?
 Lieutenant Hip